Karel Rüütli

-Karel Rüütli (born 25 December 1978, in Valga) was Chairman of the Estonian People's Union (Eestimaa Rahvaliit) and also leader of Estonian People's Union faction in the Estonian Parliament.
+Karel Rüütli (born 25 December 1978, in Valga) was Chairman of the Estonian People's Union (Eestimaa Rahvaliit) and also leader of the Estonian People's Union faction in the Estonian Parliament.
 He left the ERL and joined the Social Democratic Party of Estonia on 14 June 2010.

 Education

 Karel Rüütli acquired secondary education in Valga Gymnasium in 1997.
 Rüütli continued his studies in the Estonian University of Life Sciences (Eesti Maaülikool) in the Institute of Forestry and Rural Engineering and graduated 2004.
 He wrote his candidate thesis on the topic of forestry politics in Estonia.

 Career

 From 2005 to 2007 Karel Rüütli has been Political Advisor in the Ministry of the Environment.
 He was elected to the Municipal Council of the City of Tartu from 2005 to 2007.
 He has been a member of the Council of Association of Estonian Cities.
 In April 2007, he was elected to the National Parliament.

 He has been member of supervisory boards of several state or municipal owned companies: Estonian Lottery (2003–2007), National Forest Administration (2005–2007) and Tartu Waterworks (2005–2007).

 At the moment he is member of the Estonian Parliament (Riigikogu) and the Leader of the Parliamentary Fraction.
 He specialized in issues of educational affairs and civil control of police, prosecution and intelligent agencies being member of the Cultural Affairs Committee and the Security Authorities Surveillance Select Committee.